X-TECH-Software-Company-LTD/Android-ExoPlayer/README.md

 # Android-ExoPlayer
-HLS and other media play by Google Exoplayer
+support HLS and other media, by Google Exoplayer

 ### optional requirements
 ```